Shanmukha-Priya-Tirupathi27/fingerprint-based-blood-group-detection/.ipynb_checkpoints/README-checkpoint.md

 ## Usage

 1. **Dataset Preparation**:
    Ensure that the `dataset/` folder is populated with the required fingerprint images.
-If you need to download the dataset, follow the steps in the [Dataset](#dataset) section.

 2. **Running the Models**:
    Navigate to the respective model folder in `code/`, open the Jupyter notebook, and run it step-by-step.
 Each notebook is designed to: